Nike Girls Lacrosse Camp at Monomoy Regional High School in Cape Cod

 A member of the Pinkerton Academy and Plymouth State University Athletic Hall of Fame, Coach Freda holds a Masters degree in Education from Boston University as well as a Masters Degree in Sports Leadership from Northeastern University.

 She values her role as teacher and leader and uses pedagogical strategies geared at challenging all participants of various ages and skill levels.
 Having experienced coaching at a myriad of levels and having coached a variety of different sports Coach Freda understands the importance of using enthusiasm and creativity to develop athletes.

 Staff Kim Williams

-Kim Williams enters her second season at the helm of the women's lacrosse program at Wesleyan University.
-Coach Williams also serves as an adjunct assistant professor of physical education at the university, and holds the position of Club Sports Coordinator.View Kim Williams's Bio ⟩
+Kim Williams enters her third season at the helm of the women's lacrosse program.
+On July 1, 2015, she became the eighth head coach for the Cardinals over their 40-year varsity history.
+Wiliams also serves as an adjunct assistant professor of physical education at the university, and holds the position of Club Sports Coordinator.View Kim Williams's Bio ⟩

 Prior to her tenure at Wesleyan, Williams served two seasons as head coach at Stockton University in New Jersey, three seasons as an assistant coach at Colby College in Waterville, Maine, and four seasons as a stellar competitor at C.W.
 Post University in Brookville, N.Y.
 Bringing the Ospreys at Stockton into their first varsity season in 2014, Williams met with immediate success behind a 16-4 victory over Notre Dame (Md.) in the team's varsity opener.
 Stockton posted a 10-5 record in 2014 and featured the New Jersey Athletic Conference (NJAC) Rookie of the Year.
 The Ospreys followed up with a 10-6 mark in 2015 while boasting the NJAC Goaltender of the Year.